davidjrh/dnn.azureadprovider/README.md

 ![alt text](https://intelequia.blob.core.windows.net/images/DNNAzureAD3.png "Sign-in with Azure AD")

 Requirements:
-* DNN Platform 7.4.1 or later
+* **DNN Platform 7.4.1 or later** (special mention to Evan Smith for the pull request that made this possible https://dnntracker.atlassian.net/browse/DNN-6265)

 ## Installation and configuration guide
 The installation and configuration guide has two parts: one referred to the Azure Active Directory setup; and a second one where we install the authorization provider on our DNN deployment and setup the AD parameters we created before.